enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 7 - Statistical Analysis with SPM.md

 X values comes from the design Matrix.
 BUt what is the design Matrix?
+	The design matrix is a matrix containing the different conditions that we apply to the brain, expressed as value, that we then weight with the Beta parameter, to predict how much those conditions affects the brain activity aka the BOLDr.
 	The Design matrix contains in the 1st column the values of the experimental design
 	![[Pasted image 20220705084850.png]]
 	during the 84 blocks of time, we alternate OFF and ON auditory signal